Our Associate Panel List

 Counselling Psychologist

-Rechael Mbugwa
+Psychologist Rechael Mbugwa

 Mrs. Rechael Mbugwa had long been known not just as a counselor but as a compassionate companion in people’s journeys toward healing.
 Clients often described her as someone who did not just listen but truly understood the depths of their struggles.
 Whether they had battled anxiety for years, carried unspoken trauma, or felt the silent strain of a fractured relationship, she had offered more than therapy—she had offered a space where people felt seen, heard, and validated.